Oven roasted green beans are a vibrant, crisp side dish for any meal. Quick and low carb, these roasted veggies are also a delicious snack!

 - Bacon Green Beans – Add some cooked bacon when tossing the green beans.
 You can skip on the olive oil if your bacon still has some of the grease on it from cooking.

 - Green Beans with Slivered Almonds- Need even MORE crunch?
-Try adding some almonds.
+Try adding some almonds or pine nuts.
 They will get nice and toasty in the oven.

 Tips to Make Green Beans Crispy